Another option for retirement savings

-The use of this form by employees will become more popular, and even encouraged by employers, as securities and pension regulators across Canada start to examine the fiduciary responsibilities of employers to provide protection to employees against loses in company sponsored Group RRSPs, defined contribution plans, deferred profit sharing plans, employer profit sharing plans and other non-retirement savings plans – an issue receiving more attention in the wake of the Enron Corporation fiasco.
+The use of this form by employees will become more popular and even encouraged by employers, as securities and pension regulators across Canada start to examine the fiduciary responsibilities of employers to provide protection to employees against loses in company-sponsored Group RRSPs, defined contribution plans, deferred profit-sharing plans, employer profit-sharing plans, and other non-retirement savings plans – an issue receiving more attention in the wake of the Enron Corporation fiasco.

 Employers may begin shying away from offering these types of employee benefits after learning of possible liabilities that company-sponsored saving plans may unwittingly create.
 Liabilities that have nothing to do with a company’s core business.

-Recently, the Joint Forum of Financial Market Regulators of Canada released a report regarding employer sponsored savings plans which includes one statement that is sending chills down the spines of many HR managers and pension and Group RRSP providers.
-The report, released April 2001, states: “It is not proposed that plan administrators and employers would be held harmless for investment losses of members, if the principles were followed.”
+Recently, the Joint Forum of Financial Market Regulators of Canada released a report regarding employer-sponsored savings plans which includes one statement that is sending chills down the spines of many HR managers and pension and Group RRSP providers.
+The report, released April 2001, states: “It is not proposed that plan administrators and employers would be held harmless for investment losses of members if the principles were followed.”

 Increasing RRSP participation

 Employers offer company-sponsored savings plans because they want to award loyal employees and encourage their people to save for retirement.
 One way some Canadian employers are meeting the aim of encouraging employees to save for retirement, while also reducing corporate fiduciary responsibilities, is not to promote, administer or offer any type of company-sponsored savings plans at all.
-Instead, these companies are opting to write cheques directly to an employee's personal RRSP at a RRSP provider of the employee's choice such as: financial planning firms, banks, trust companies, insurance companies, mutual fund companies or online brokerages.
-The only condition these companies place on their contributions into an employee's RRSP is to have proof provided that an RRSP is active.
+Instead, these companies are opting to write cheques directly to an employee’s personal RRSP at an RRSP provider of the employee’s choice such as financial planning firms, banks, trust companies, insurance companies, mutual fund companies or online brokerages.
+The only condition these companies place on their contributions to an employee’s RRSP is to have proof provided that an RRSP is active.

 Companies are able to get around this by raising employees’ salaries to match their contributions.
 The tax on this pay increase earmarked for an RRSP can be avoided if the employee or company submits a CRA Tax Waiver Form regarding these contributions.

 There are some downsides to this approach.
-The company will be giving employees complete control over the firm's contributions to workers' RRSPs.
+The company will be giving employees complete control over the firm’s contributions to workers’ RRSPs.
 Employees choose how they will invest this money, and have complete autonomy whether the money remains or if it is withdrawn from their retirement plans.
 In addition, employees who earn less than $40,000 will be subjected to CCP and EI premiums increases.
-Employees who earn more than this amount will not be effected.
+Employees who earn more than this amount will not be affected.

 Here’s how the CRA Tax Waiver would work: